-Unveiled at the end of 2019, the Tesla Cybertruck still remains a serious talking point.
+Unveiled at the end of 2019, the Tesla Cybertruck remains a serious talking point.
 Recognised for its sharp, futuristic body, Elon Musk’s all-electric pickup looks like nothing else on the market.

 Check out five of our favourite cars below redesigned as Cybertrucks.

 The classic Mini Cooper is a British favourite by anyone’s standards.
-While the style and shape has changed slightly over time, the Mini has kept its distinct design since the original 1959 car.
+While the style and shape have changed slightly over time, the Mini has kept its distinct design since the original 1959 car.
 Though, that has changed after we reimagined it designed by Tesla.

 Our Cybertrucked Mini is the small, three-door Hatch we know and love, but it now comes with a sharper exterior.
 Its traditional rounded grille now has six edges and the curved headlights have been straightened out.
 Although, our Mini Cybertruck does keep the brand’s signature wings and the definitive Union Jack remains a key feature upfront.